FrostPrice/artificial-inteligence/Fuzzy/README.md

 - `VariableGroup.java`: Defines the `VariableGroup` class, which manages a group of `FuzzyVariable` instances and provides methods to fuzzify values.
 - `FuzzyMain.java`: The main class that reads movie data from a CSV file, fuzzifies the attributes, applies fuzzy rules, and computes the final scores for the movies.

+## Movie types

+- Action
+- Adventure
+- Fantasy
+- Science Fiction
+- Crime
+- Drama
+- Thriller
+- Animation
+- Family
+- Western
+- Comedy
+- Romance
+- Horror
+- Mystery
+- History
+- War
+- Music
+- Documentary
+- Foreign
+- TV
+- Movie

 ## Results for Top 10 Movies with the Genres: Action, Adventure, and Science Fiction

 Top 10 Movies with Best Score:

-1. Guardians of the Galaxy - Score: 8.9
+1. Guardians of the Galaxy - Score: 9.381866
-2. Interstellar - Score: 8.5
+2. Teenage Mutant Ninja Turtles - Score: 8.321616
-3. Inception - Score: 8.25
+3. The Hunger Games: Mockingjay - Part 2 - Score: 8.294137
-4. The Empire Strikes Back - Score: 8.25
+4. Transformers: Age of Extinction - Score: 8.276879
-5. Star Wars - Score: 8.25
+5. Men in Black - Score: 8.256474
-6. Star Wars: Clone Wars (Volume 1) - Score: 8.25
+6. Interstellar - Score: 8.250001
-7. Deadpool - Score: 8.0
+7. Deadpool - Score: 8.250001
-8. Return of the Jedi - Score: 7.89
+8. John Carter - Score: 8.25
-9. The Lord of the Rings: The Fellowship of the Ring - Score: 7.67
+9. Superman Returns - Score: 8.25
-10. The Lord of the Rings: The Return of the King - Score: 7.65
+10. Man of Steel - Score: 8.25